 - While zoos today are known as places of conservation and education as well as amusement, the zoological garden was commissioned for entertainment purposes only.
 In the early 20th century, most zoos were built for scientific purposes, not for the general public – the exhibitions at Villa Borghese were the exception to the rule.

 - Rome’s Zoological Garden was one of the first zoos to introduce moats and ditches instead of cages.

 - There are roughly 1200 animals in the park from 150 different species.

 - With the total area covered by the park consisting of 42 acres, Bioparco is the largest zoo in all of Italy.

 - 1908.
-A group of investors decide to open a zoological garden as entertainment for the masses.
+A group of investors decided to open a zoological garden as entertainment for the masses.

 - 1911.
-The Zoological Garden is opened to the public on January 5 by the architect Carl Hagenbeck.
+The Zoological Garden was opened to the public on January 5 by the architect Carl Hagenbeck.

 - 1940s.
-During and after the Second World War, the zoo starts to fall into disrepair and deteriorates.
+During and after the Second World War, the zoo started to fall into disrepair and deteriorate.

 - 1970.
 The downward spiral of the zoological garden continues with the closure of the reptile house.